domenicozambella/sputnik/README.md

 # [Topics on Vapnik-Chervnenkis theory](https://github.com/domenicozambella/sputnik/raw/master/sputnik.pdf)

-Notes for a series of lectures.
+These notes are a digested read of (a fraction of) <a rel="external" href="http://www.math.ucla.edu/~chernikov/teaching/Combinatorics285N/CombinatoricsNotes.pdf">Artem Chernicov's Topics in combinatorics</a>.<br/><br/>

+They are intended to support the students of my course in Turin, fall 2017 (some proofs are different from Chernikov's).
+However, they are less complete and less reliable than Chernicov's notes which I recommend as the main source.

+This is **very messy** work-in-progress.

 Steer clear of it (for the time being).

-This is **very messy** work-in-progress.

 ## Table of contents